observing/fossa/README.md

 npm install fossa --save
 ```

+## Versioning

+Fossa's version is synced to MongoDB releases (since 2.6.0).
+For instance, version
+2.6.x will be compatible with MongDB 2.6 and patch releases.

 ## Documentation

 The API of fossa is 1:1 compatible with backbone.
 For a good reference of available